Know How to Sharpen Gut Hook Blades and Keep Them Razor Sharp

 · Check the bevel angle against your reference stone to make sure it matches correctly for the smooth edge.

-· For the curved hook you have to check which portion of your stone corresponds to the inner fine edge of the gut hook, think of it like sharpening serrated-edged blades, with a single large curved hook instead of serrations.
+· For the curved hook, you have to check which portion of your stone corresponds to the fine inner edge of the gut hook.
+Think of it like sharpening serrated-edged blades with a single large curved hook instead of serrations.

 Sharpening Your Gut Hook